 If left undiagnosed and treated then diabetes can cause a whole host of chronic health issues.
 If you are experiencing one or more of these symptoms then be sure to contact your GP right away.

-How to avoid type 2 diabetes health issues through diet and exercise
+How to avoid type 2 diabetes complications through healthy diet and exercise

 First of all, I want to make it clear that I’m not a doctor.
 Any advice given here shouldn’t be taken without first consulting your GP.
 DMC Fitness has worked with individuals living with type 2 diabetes before.
 In fact one of Grant ‘s students, Ian had type 2 diabetes, sleep apnea high blood pressure and was heavily medicated for those issues.